Skip to main content

 Saltwater License: Allows you to fish in saltwater areas only.

 Short-Term Combination License: These licenses work just like a Combination License and require the purchase of other endorsements where applicable.
 A CRC is included.
-Short-term licenses are NOT valid for game fish (see Definitions) for the 8-day period beginning the 4th Saturday in April (April 27-May 4, 2024) unless you are active-duty resident military personnel.
+Short-term licenses can now be used for game fish for the 8-day period beginning the 4th Saturday in April (April 25–May 2, 2026).
 These licenses must be used on consecutive days when purchasing a two or three-day license.
 The license does not include a Vehicle Access Pass.

 Razor Clam License: This license (available as an annual or three-day short-term license) allows you to harvest razor clams.
 You do not need this license if you already have a shellfish/seaweed or combination license.
 No CRC is required.
 This license does not include a Vehicle Access Pass.